gemrest/september/Configuration.md

 # Configuration

-Configuration for September is done entirely through environment variables.
+The configuration for September is managed entirely through environment variables.

 ## `PORT`

-Bind September to a custom port
+Bind September to a custom port.

 Generally, you shouldn't touch this option if you are deploying using Docker.

-If no `PORT` is provided or the `PORT` could not be properly parsed as an unsigned 16-bit integer, `PORT` will default to `80`.
+If no `PORT` is provided or the `PORT` could not be parsed appropriately as an unsigned 16-bit integer, `PORT` will default to `80`.

 ```dotenv